Memory Pool

 - The default mempool expiry time is 2 weeks.
 It used to be 3 days, but it was increased to 14 days in 2017 with the release of Bitcoin Core v0.14.0.

 - When a transaction leaves the memory pool, it's as though it never happened.
 So don't rely on memory pool transactions when accepting payments.
 If the transaction leaves the memory pool without getting mined, then it might as well have never taken place.
-The only way for getting it back in to the memory pool would be to re-broadcast to the network.
+The only way to get it back into the memory pool would be to re-broadcast to the network.